ohgeez-dao/fsushi/README.md

 ## Contracts

-### AccruedLPToken
+### FarmingLPToken

-You can deposit SushiSwap LP tokens and get the equivalent amount of `aLP` tokens.
-The difference from the original LP tokens is that the _SUSHI_ yield is automatically accrued to your `aLP` balance.
+You can deposit SushiSwap LP tokens and get the equivalent amount of `fLP` tokens.
+The difference from the original LP tokens is that the _SUSHI_ yield is automatically accrued to your `fLP` balance.
 Also, pending _SUSHI_ yield is being optimized by the dynamic strategies to get higher profits.

 ### FlashStrategySushiSwap

-A FlashStake strategy to enable `AccruedLPToken`s to be used as principal and stakers get instant, upfront _SUSHI_ yield.
+A FlashStake strategy to enable `FarmingLPToken`s to be used as principal and stakers get instant, upfront _SUSHI_ yield.
 You can also stake without instant yield and in this case you get `fToken`s that are minted from FlashStake protocol.

 ### SousChef